Getting a test

-Anyone who has symptoms of coronavirus (COVID-19), can book an appointment for a test.
+Anyone who has symptoms of coronavirus (COVID-19), must get tested.

-This means you and your household should self-isolate immediately if you have:
+You and your household must self-isolate immediately if you have:

 - a new continuous cough or